sipart/sipart.github.io/core_on_a_page.md

 * LSPs are unidirectional so need to be defined on all the ingress routers for all primary and secondary paths.
 * Optional: (`fast-reroute` provides a mechanism for automatically rerouting traffic on an LSP if a node or link in an LSP fails, thus reducing the loss of packets traveling over the LSP.
 Configure under the defined LSPs.
 Check pre-requisites for `fast-reroute` before configuring.

-# Configure Label Distribution Protocol using RSVP (or LDP)
+# Configure the Label Distribution Protocol using RSVP (or LDP)
 * This brief assumes the use of RSVP in its simplest form – not being used with traffic engineering but note that RSVP has this capability for future growth or TE requirements
 * RSVP uses unidirectional and simplex flows through the network to perform its function.
 The inbound router initiates an RSVP path message and sends it downstream to the outbound router.
 The path message contains information about the resources needed for the connection.
 Each router along the path begins to maintain information about a reservation.
 * RSVP is the preferred LDP to maintain the LSPs (used for path signalling)